 They can discuss with you Lasting Powers of Attorney; what they can and can’t manage on your behalf are complex agreements that have a significant impact of how you live your life.

-To help you, we are offering (during March) a free consultation – an hour with an estate planning (wills and LPA) lawyer based in Clare or Sudbury to determine your options and ‘best’ approach.
+To help you, we are offering a free consultation – an hour with an estate planning (wills and LPA) lawyer based in Clare or Sudbury to determine your options and ‘best’ approach.

 We won’t push you into making a decision there and then, we will simply give you the information you need to make the decision that’s best for you and your family.

-Our Private Client team are available for consultations in the Sudbury office as well as Clare and the Sudbury office is open 10.00 until 1.00pm on Saturdays.
+Our Private Client team are available for consultations in the Sudbury office as well as Clare.

 To book a confidential consultation, please complete the form, stating when the best time is for us to contact you, and the method of contact you would prefer.